Saint-Chamond, Loire: History

 Saint-Chamond was originally a fort guarding one of five aqueducts that supplied the Roman city of Lugdunum (Lyon).
 The Gier aqueduct carried the waters of the river Gier captured upstream of Saint-Chamond.

 During the later Middle Ages, Saint-Chamond was a very important manor in the region and served as the capital of Jarez.
 Melchior Mitte de Chevrières, lord of Saint-Chamond, laid out the town.

-A number of older buildings survive, including House of Canons of the 15th and 16th sixteenth centuries (listed building), Hôtel-Dieu (historical monument); St. Peter's church from the 17th century, with 19th-century organs by Claude-Ignace Callinet (historical monument); and the 17th-century convent of the Minimes, now the town hall of Saint-Chamond.
+A number of older buildings survive, including House of Canons of the 15th and 16th sixteenth centuries (listed building), Hôtel-Dieu (historical monument); St. Peter's church from the 17th century, with 19th-century organs by Claude-Ignace Callinet (historical monument); and the 17th-century convent of the Minimes, now the Hôtel de Ville (town hall) of Saint-Chamond.

 During the French Revolution, the castle of Saint-Chamond was destroyed by the peasants in 1792.
 Only the stables are still visible on the hill of Saint-Ennemond.
 During the revolution the name associated with the church was changed.
 The town was briefly called Vallée-Rousseau after the philosopher Jean-Jacques Rousseau.

 In 1793 the city of Lyon revolted against the Convention and was joined by Saint-Chamond.
 The governmental forces defeated the Lyonnaise army, leading to the evacuation of Saint-Chamond.
 The Convention sent Claude Javogues to the city, who imposed fines and summary executions to suppress unrest.
 In 1796 the town sent a mobile column against refractory priests and deserters.